IMPORTANT FINANCIAL AID INFORMATION FOR 2014-2015

-HESAA FILING DEADLINE DATE FOR NJ TUITION AID GRANT IS JUNE 1ST
+HESAA FILING DEADLINE DATE FOR NJ TUITION AID GRANT FOR PRIOR TAG RECIPIENTS IS JUNE 1ST

 For optimal filing, submit your taxes electronically.
 After approximately 14 days, the data will be stored within the IRS data base and you will be able to transfer the information to your FAFSA using the IRS DATA RETRIEVAL TOOL.

 - Sign your FAFSA with your PIN and your parent’s PIN if you are a dependent student

 - If you forgot your PIN or do not have one you will be able to retrieve it or apply for a PIN